 How Is My Sleep Monitored?

-You will be scheduled to report to one of our two Sleep Laboratories.
+You will be scheduled to report to one of our three Sleep Laboratories.
 Once you are ready for bed, a technologist will apply sensors, electrodes, and other monitoring devices.
 This painless procedure takes 30 to 45 minutes to complete.
 The monitoring devices are connected to a computer that records various aspects of your sleep, including: brain activity, eye movements, muscle activity in chin and legs, heart activity, breathing effort, and oxygen saturation.
 A camera records your sleep throughout the night.
 At all times, you are able to speak with a technologist in an adjacent room by intercom.

 What Are the Rooms Like?